New Listings week before Thanksgiving

 After years of decline, the number of SFHs for sale in Essex County on the first of the month compared with a year earlier (YOY) increased from August 2018 until June 2019.
 The decline then resumed, and has accelerated in 2020:

-The next two charts (the first for January to June; the second July to December) show the number of SFHs for sale on the first of the month since 2017.
-In the first chart the numbers for 2020 YOY show the renewed decline (in 2019 inventory was increasing until June).
+The next two charts (the first for January to June; the second July to December) show the number of SFHs for sale on the first of the month since 2018.
+In the first chart the numbers for 2020 YOY show the renewed decline (in 2019 inventory was increasing in the first 6 months of the year).

 Condos